Samsung/TizenRT/external/protobuf/cmake/README.md

 DLLs vs. static linking
 =======================

-Static linking is now the default for the protocol buffer libraries.
+Static linking is now the default for the Protocol Buffer libraries.
 Due to issues with Win32's use of a separate heap for each DLL, as well as binary compatibility issues between different versions of MSVC's STL library, it is recommended that you use static linkage only.
 However, it is possible to